mcpgovernance/mcp-profile-docs/source/extensions/MD_Commons/index.rst

 .. index:: mcp:commonsType

 ===  ===========================  ====================================================================================  ========================  ===============  ==================================  ===============================
-No.  Name/Role Name               Definition                                                                            Condition/Obligation      Max.
+No.  Name/Role Name               Definition                                                                            Condition/ Obligation     Max.
 Occurrence  Data Type                           Domain
 ===  ===========================  ====================================================================================  ========================  ===============  ==================================  ===============================
 67   MD_Constraints               Restrictions on the access and use of a resource or metadata                          Note 1                    Note 2           Aggregated Class                    Line 68
 68   useLimitation                Limitation affecting fitness for use of the resource or metadata                      O                         N                CharacterString                     FreeText